hmcts/playwright-common/README.md

   - **Constructor option** – pass `secret` when you create the helper so the value can come straight from a secret store.
   - **Per call** – include `secret` in `ServiceTokenParams` if the value varies by microservice.

 The lookup order is _per call → constructor → environment_.
-If all three are empty the helper throws `Missing service secret...`, so you get a clear signal that a secret is still required for that specific request.

-That means you can happily run without an `S2S_SECRET` environment variable as long as one of the other two paths supplies the value.
+If all three are empty the helper keeps the legacy behaviour: it logs an informational message and sends the request without an `Authorization` header.
+(Most HMCTS services still require a secret, so expect the gateway to reject the call—this just avoids breaking older projects that relied on the previous implementation.)

 **AAT shared-secret example**
 ```env